 Need more information or have questions?
 Call 360-385-9160.

-The Recycling Flyer has information on recycling cans, glass, paper, and plastic.
+The Recycle Flyer has information on recycling cans, glass, paper, and plastic.

-The 2020 HHW facility flyer has information on disposing of hazardous waste.
+The HHW Flyer has information on disposing of hazardous waste.

 Aerosol spray cans – Are trash if empty.
 Otherwise, take to HHW Facility.